What is voluntary euthanasia?

 The decision to shorten a disabled person’s suffering should and does rest solely in the hands of the person who is dying.
 Only the individual can judge the value of his or her life.
 Voluntary euthanasia legislation does not permit anyone to decide, “He/she would be better off dead”.

-How can I be sure voluntary euthanasia legislation will not be abused?
+How can I be sure voluntary euthanasia legislation won’t be abused?

 VE laws lay down stringent conditions that have to be met before a doctor will agree to a patient’s request for help to die.